 The fragrance of wisteria’s rich clusters of blossoms is delectable.
-While their bean-like seeds are toxic, the flowers are edible and as versatile black locust.
+While its bean-like seeds are toxic, its edible flowers are as versatile black locust’s.
 To make the most of their fragrance I infuse an annual wisteria syrup from open flowers (the closed ones are not yet scented), as well as a fruity, aromatic vinegar-from-scratch.
 The buds cure well when salted like cherry blossoms.

 Edible Flower Tips

 - Add flowers late to salads: oil and acid will spoil delicate petals

 - For the best perfume collect flowers in the morning or evening

 - To catch their scent, never boil flowers in syrup – use a cold-infusion, instead

 - If you can’t use them the same day, cover unwashed flowers and keep in the fridge